egeozcelik/egeozcelik/README.md

-<h1 align="center">Hi 👋, I'm Ege Özçelik</h1>
+<h1 align="center">I'm Ege Özçelik</h1>
-<h3 align="center">A passionate web and game development.
+<h3 align="left">A passionate web and game development.
 I love to learn new technologies and build things with using them.</h3>

 - 🔭 I’m currently working on [Noty-app](https://github.com/egeozcelik/Noty-App)